 Patients told us that they felt involved in decision making about the care and treatment they received.
 They also told us they felt listened to and supported by staff and had sufficient time during consultations to make an informed decision about the choice of treatment available to them.
-Patient feedback and the comment cards we received was also positive and aligned with these views.

 Results from the national GP patient survey showed patients responded positively to questions about their involvement in planning and making decisions about their care and treatment.
-Results were above local and national averages.
+Results were below local and national averages.
 For example:

-- 91% said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 84% and national average of 86%. - 93% said the last GP they saw was good at involving them in decisions about their care (CCG average 79%, national average 81%)
+• 68% said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 84% and national average of 86%.